ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 This API is implemented under the "Encryption" tab.

 Users must use this API to encrypt the payment request payload before sending it to the SkillsFuture Credit Pay API.
-This API assists you in further encrypting the request payload with SSG's keys, which then allow you to send it to the SkillsFuture Credit Pay Claims API to initiate a claim.
+This API assists you in further encrypting the request payload with SSG's keys, which then allows you to send it to the SkillsFuture Credit Pay Claims API to initiate a claim.

 Users must create a form POST request to the SkillsFuture Credit Pay Claims API with the encrypted payload.
 The form is provided at the bottom of this tab, but users will also be given the option to download the form POST HTML file and make the request on their own.

-Since both the request and response is encrypted, the request payload, along with the encrypted request payload is displayed to the user.
-The encrypted response payload and decrypted response payload is also displayed to the user.
+Since both the request and response are encrypted, the request payload, along with the encrypted request payload is displayed to the user.
+The encrypted response payload and decrypted response payload are also displayed to the user.

 #### SF Credit Claims Payment Request Decryption